cahute/cahute/docs/topics/communication/seven/flows.rst

 Requesting device information
 -----------------------------

-While in the "requesting transfer" rationale, the flow to get the device information using command :ref:`protocol-topic-seven-command-01` is different from the usual solution applied for this case:
+While in the "requesting transfer" purpose, the flow to get the device information using command :ref:`protocol-topic-seven-command-01` is different from the usual solution applied for this case: